 7. Controllers Are Better Than Keyboard and Mouse

-Controller preferences are certainly a subjective topic.
+Controller preferences are certainly a subjective topic, and some gamers swear by arcade sticks.
 But if you’re new and still exploring video games, the controller is the way to go.
 It’s built with a design that more naturally sits in your hands, unlike the keyboard and mouse combo which has a steeper learning curve.

 With a controller, the fingers you’re not using can easily rest on the rear triggers and can come into play as soon as you want them.

 In addition, apart from FPS (first-person shooters) and RTS (real-time strategy) games, the joysticks are a more ergonomic fit for most titles.
 PlayStation 4’s controller also has a touchpad so that you can navigate around the interface easily.